jacksonjude/cloudkit_flutter/README.md

 **Whenever you make changes to your model classes or `CKCustomFieldType` subclasses**, you must regenerate object code to allow for reflection to be used within the library. **First, ensure that the `build_runner` package is installed in your app's pubspec, as it is required to run the following command.** Next, generate the object code by running `flutter pub run build_runner build lib` from the root folder of your Flutter project.

 After the code has been generated, call `initializeReflectable()` (found within generated `*.reflectable.dart` files) at the start of your app before any other library calls are made.
 Finally, you must indicate to the `CKRecordParser` class which model classes should be scanned.
-Before doing this, ensure that `initializeReflectable()` has been called.
-Then, scan the model classes via the `CKRecordParser.createRecordStructures(List<Type>)` function, listing the names of the local model classes.
+To do this, call the `CKRecordParser.createRecordStructures(List<Type>)` function, listing the direct names of the local model classes within the list.
 To scan the Schedule class for example, we would call `CKRecordParser.createRecordStructures([Schedule])`.
 This call should preferably be done in conjunction with the API Initialization, as described above.

 ## Usage